jx3-gitops-repositories/jx3-terraform-gke/README.md

 # Getting started

-__Note: remember to create the Git repositories below in your Git Organisation rather than your personal Git account else this will lead to issues with ChatOps and automated registering of webhooks__
+__Note: remember to create the Git repositories below in your Git Organisation rather than your personal Git account else this will lead to issues with ChatOps and automated registering of webhooks__.

 1. Create and clone your **Infrastructure** git repo from this GitHub Template https://github.com/jx3-gitops-repositories/jx3-terraform-gke/generate

+    Note: Ensure **Owner** is the name of the Git Organisation that will hold the GitOps repositories used for Jenkins X.

 2. Create a **Cluster** git repository; choosing your desired secrets store, either Google Secret Manager or Vault:
     - __Google Secret Manager__: https://github.com/jx3-gitops-repositories/jx3-gke-gsm/generate

     - __Vault__: https://github.com/jx3-gitops-repositories/jx3-gke-vault/generate

+    Note: Ensure **Owner** is the name of the Git Organisation that will hold the GitOps repositories used for Jenkins X.

 3. You need to configure the git URL of your **Cluster** git repository into the **Infrastructure** git repository.